 Thrush happens when risk factors, like taking antibiotics or having a suppressed immune system, throw off your body’s natural balance of Candida albicans flora.
 So while kissing a person with thrush might contribute to having more Candida to deal with, it won’t necessarily infect you.
 Remember that our bodies naturally have Candida.

 Infants can get thrush from their mothers while breastfeeding.
 Since Candida is present on your nipples and breasts, breastfeeding causes babies to have excess yeast in their mouths, which commonly results in thrush.
-Women get yeast infections from breastfeeding.
+Women

 Keep these tips in mind to prevent getting further yeast infections:

 - change out of your swimsuit immediately after spending time in the pool

 - cut down on the amount of carbohydrates and processed food in your diet

 - only use antibiotics when necessary (and follow up with a round of probiotics if you do have to take them)

 - avoid using menstrual products that are scented

 - keep your vaginal area clean with warm water only, and never use a douche